Wallykazam!

-Wallykazam! is an American CGI interactive children's animated television series created by Adam Peltzman for Nickelodeon.
-The series was first broadcast on February 3, 2014, on Nickelodeon's Nick Jr. block and it ended on September 9, 2017.
-In Canada, it is broadcast on Treehouse TV.
+Wallykazam! is an American CGI interactive children's animated television series created by Adam Peltzman.
+The series was first broadcast on February 3, 2014 on Nickelodeon's Nick Jr. block and ended on September 16, 2017.
+In Canada, it was broadcast on Treehouse TV.

 In December 2020, the entire series was added to Paramount+ (at the time CBS All Access).

-Plot
+Premise

-The literacy series takes place in a colorful fairytale world.
-The show revolves around young troll Wally Trollman, who uses his magic stick to turn words into physical objects or occurrences, along with his pet dragon Norville and other friends.
+The series takes place in a colorful fairytale world and follows a young troll named Wally Trollman, who, with "assistance" from the viewing audience, uses his magic stick to turn words into physical objects or occurrences, along with his pet dragon Norville and other friends.
 The duo occasionally runs into trouble, mostly caused by Bobgoblin.